DavidSchirduan/DavidSchirduan.github.io/_posts/2025-01-17-valley-campaign-writeup.md

 _Willow, Theo, Madrigal_

 **MORNING**.
 Alastor gifts forest leaf cloaks to Willow and Madrigal.
 Gluster declares himself a Great Hero™ and parts ways.
 The Players head to Brobdin Castle to meet with the Gundlachs.
-Along the way they meet Theo tending to Chay Logia (Aethur Knight).
+Along the way they meet Theo tending to Chay Logia {Aethur Knight}.
 They help Theo, who joins their group. ♠ Chay tells them of Aubin's Tomb, a storehouse of valuable relics.

 **AFTERNOON**.
 The Players decide to camp for the night and recover from a very busy few days.